mertensblackfyre/coralis/README.md

 ### Running MicroShell

-To start MicroShell, simply run:
+To start Coralis, simply run:

 ```
-./microshell
+./coralis
 ```
 ## Contributing

-Contributions to MicroShell are welcome.
+Contributions to Coralis are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License